 Type of Participant and Disease Characteristics

 - Eligible for one of the chemotherapy options listed as ICC (eribulin, capecitabine, vinorelbine, gemcitabine), per investigator assessment.
-Note: Participants who previously received any of these agents are eligible for enrolment to another ICC agent in this study.

 - ECOG PS of 0 or 1, with no deterioration over the previous 2 weeks prior to day of first dosing.